Do I Need a UAE Resident Visa to Run My Tech Business?

 What Requires a Resident Visa

-If you plan to hire employees in the UAE, each employee will require a UAE work visa, and the company must have an active establishment card and immigration file — processes that typically require a resident visa holder to manage.
+If you plan to hire employees in the UAE, each employee will require a UAE work visa, and the company must have an active establishment card and immigration file.

-If you are the sole director and wish to sign legal documents, lease office space, or attend regulatory meetings in the UAE, a resident visa provides the legal standing to do so without relying on a local representative.
+If you are the sole director and wish to sign legal documents, lease office space, or attend regulatory meetings in the UAE, a resident visa provides the legal standing to do so.

 The Freelance Permit Option

 Some free zones offer a freelance permit as an alternative to a full company licence.
 This includes a resident visa and allows individuals to operate as sole practitioners in specific professional categories.
-For solo tech consultants or developers, this can be a cost-effective route to UAE residency and the right to work legally in the UAE.
+For solo tech consultants or developers, this can be a cost-effective route to UAE residency.

 Corporate Tax Residency Considerations

 Holding a UAE resident visa does not automatically make you a UAE tax resident for Corporate Tax purposes.
-The UAE Corporate Tax Law determines tax residency based on where a company is incorporated and where it is effectively managed.
 If you manage your UAE company from abroad, there is a risk that the company could be considered tax resident in your home country under its domestic rules.
-Taking UAE residency and demonstrating that management decisions are made in the UAE can help mitigate this risk.

 Conclusion

 Need guidance on UAE company structure and residency requirements?
-Contact Khizr UAE for professional advice tailored to tech founders.
+Contact Khizr UAE.

 WhatsApp: 050 428 3999